vhelin/wla-dx/CONTRIBUTING.md

 well.

 ## Code Style
-Please write your code using the convetions below.
-When in doubth, use same style as the code is written in general inside WLA DX.
+Please write your code using the conventions below.
+When in doubt, use the same style as the code is written in general inside WLA DX.

 ### Indent using spaces, not tabs